axibase/atsd/rule-engine/variables.md

 ## Execution

-Variables are evaluated for each incoming command regardless of the window status.
+Depending on the sequence of boolean checks in the condition which refers to a variable, such variable may be evaluated for **each** incoming or existing command regardless of the window status.

-If the variable invokes an external function such as [`scriptOut`](functions-script.md) it must execute quickly (less than a few seconds).
-Avoid invoking long-running functions in variables.
+If such variable invokes an external function such as [`scriptOut`](functions-script.md), such function must execute quickly, within a few seconds.
+Avoid calling long-running functions in variables.

 The current value of a variable can be accessed on the **Window Details** page.